victorkohler/pwf/docs/quickstart.rst

 it named "app".
 After that we use the @app.route() decorator and pass it a route to use (in this case just '/' for the root path).
-The function we decorate, called "index" is responsible for generating the data we want to return back to the user, in this case the string 'Hello World'.
+The function we decorate, called "index" is responsible for generating the data we want to return back to the user ("Hello World").

 Basic Routing
 -------------

 Now let's take a look at routing and the @app.route decorator in a bit more detail.
-In the previous example we defined only one route with the '/' URL.
+In the previous example we defined only one route for '/'.
 Next we'll declare some more routes with different paths: ::

     @app.route('/')